Choosing your courses

 The School offers:

 The first three programmes combine course and project work.
-The Computer Graphics programme requires some courses from Design; students should check the prerequisites of the programme carefully.

 The Logic and Computation programme is designed for students seeking a graduate level qualification in the major concepts and methods of logic and their use in aspects of Computer Science, Mathematics, and Philosophy.